 Tesha (Skye) Omeis is the camp director for all summer camps at Shaver’s Creek.
 Tesha joined the staff full time in the fall of 2017, coming back to Shaver’s Creek after working in the environmental education and summer camp realm since 2005.

-Our naturalists for all camps are college students or graduates hired for Shaver’s Creek internship program or specifically as summer camp staff.
+Our naturalists for all camps are college students or graduates hired specifically as summer camp staff.
 We carefully screen applicants and interview folks who have experience working with kids (previous camp experience, student teaching, volunteering, etc.).
 We also look for people who have a fun personality.
 All staff working at summer camp go through a two weeks of training that includes certification in First Aid, CPR, AED and EpiPens.
 They have also passed federal background checks, maintain current PA clearances to work with youth and complete Penn State’s Mandated Reporter training.
-In the spring, you can find the biographies of our naturalists on our Meet the Staff page.
+In the spring, you can find the biographies of the summer staff on our Meet the Staff page.

 Weather, safety, and communication at summer camp